Elesh-Norn/KikiFeedService/README.md

 There is a lot of room to improve since it's my first time touching go.
 I wouldn't consider using this for anything serious in this state.
 I might improve it in the upcoming weeks.

 I could:
-- ~~ Use goroutines to fetch the site (it's basic and important go, so I need to learn it). ~~
+- ~~Use goroutines to fetch the site (it's basic and important go, so I need to learn it).~~
+- ~~Make the project easily deployable online and poll once a day.~~ (Deployed this on a private server and ran it with a cron job.
+Accessible at rss.emberger.xyz).
 - Have a Custom User Agent.
-- Make the project easily deployable online and poll once a day.